rhdtownsend/msg/docs/source/user-guide/how-msg-works.rst

 =============================

-To evaluate photometric colors, MSG convolves a stellar spectrum with appropriate passband response functions (each representing the combined sensitivity of the optical pathway, filter and the detector).
+To evaluate photometric colors, MSG convolves a stellar spectrum with appropriate passband response functions.
 For a given response function, this convolution can be performed before or after the interpolations discussed above:

 * the 'before' option performs the convolution as a pre-processing step to create a `photgrid` file from a `specgrid` file (as